dresio/world_line/Readme.md

 This utilizes the [Bevy CLI](https://github.com/TheBevyFlock/bevy_cli) for runtime.
 Use `bevy run --release web --open` to run it in your local browser.
 This should also be accessible on [Itch.io](https://dresio.itch.io/world-line) and [Github Pages](https://dresio.github.io/world_line).

+## Credits

+Credit for the music and sfx goes to my unnamed friend who I forced the role onto

 ## Extra Crates

 This project is planning on utilizing a handful of external crates to make development more streamlined for the game jam.